Supercharged Toyota 86

 It’s almost perfect, except that it uses a naturally aspirated engine that doesn’t have a lot of power and torque when you compare it with other sports cars within the same price range.

-However, you can install a supercharger on your Toyota GT86 to improve the power and torque performance.
+However, you can install a supercharger on your 86 to improve the performance.

 Stock Motor Potential and Reliability

-The Toyota GT86 is fitted with a 4U-GSE engine which is also known as the FA20 engine in the Subaru BRZ.
-It’s a 2L four-cylinder naturally aspirated engine made out of aluminum cylinder block.
+The 86 is fitted with a 4U-GSE engine which is also known as the FA20 engine in the Subaru BRZ.
+It’s a 2.0L, 4-cylinder naturally aspirated motor featuring an aluminum cylinder block.

 HKS forged internals

-However, we’ve seen Toyota GT86 cars that have been modified to achieve up to 450 hp with forged internals.
+That said, we’ve seen modified examples of these cars that can push up to 450 hp with forged internals.

-Tetsuya Tada, the chief engineer behind the Toyota GT86, favored a supercharger over a turbocharger when Toyota was considering making a faster version of the car.
+Tetsuya Tada, the chief engineer behind this car, favored a supercharger over a turbocharger when Toyota was considering making a faster version of the car.

-Even though a faster GT 86 with forced induction was never released by Toyota, Tetsuya Tada had installed superchargers in the test cars because they have better throttle response compared to turbochargers.
+Even though a faster GT86 with forced induction was never released by Toyota, Tetsuya Tada had installed superchargers in the test cars because they had a better throttle response compared to turbocharged versions.

 Let’s put it this way; a supercharger compared to a turbocharger is easier to install and doesn’t compromise the character of the engine.